paulofigueiras/grunenthal_ai_agent/README.md

 ## Grünenthal AI Agent/Chatbot
 ### The Agent (agent.py)
-The Ai Agent uses the Gemini 2.0 Flash model as its main model, and is provided with the tools already described.
+The Ai Agent uses LangChain as the main Ai Agent platform and the Gemini 2.0 Flash model as its main model, and it comes with the tools already described.
 The initial configuration/system prompt is the following:

 > You are a helpful AI assistant that can answer questions about Grünenthal's financial report, the Neo4j Healthcare Analytics graph database, and FDA adverse events related to drugs.
 > You can use the following tools to answer questions:  {tools}